-The next program date is Wednesday, August 16, 2017.
+The next program date is Wednesday, September 6, 2017 in the law library.

-The Ask A Lawyer In The Library program is a civil, non-family law, self-help program sponsored by The Anne Arundel Bar Association and the Maryland Volunteer Lawyers Service.
+The Ask A Lawyer In The Library program is a civil, non-family law, self-help program sponsored by the Anne Arundel Bar Association and the Maryland Volunteer Lawyers Service.
 Every Wednesday, from 11:00 a.m. to 1:00 p.m., you can talk with a volunteer attorney for up to 20 minutes.
 No appointment is necessary, but sign-up is required at the law library’s information desk.
 Sign-up begins at 10:45 a.m., and time slots are determined by a lottery.
 On the 3rd Wednesday of the month the MVLS Brief Limited Advice Foreclosure Clinic is hosted by the library.
 Participants are encouraged to register for the clinic by calling 410-547-6537, but pre-registration is not required.
 The Ask a Lawyer program is also held monthly in the evening at two Anne Arundel County Public Library locations – at the Glen Burnie Regional Library on the 3rd Wednesday of the month and at the Eastport-Annapolis Neck Community Library on the last Tuesday of the month.
 For more information, please see http://circuitcourt.org/legal-help/lawyer-in-the-library.

 Mike Ragland and Jack Paltell were the “Lawyers in the Library” on Wednesday, July 5.
 Even though it was the day after the Fourth, four people came to the library for brief legal advice on such topics as an unemployment appeal, business entities, an easement agreement and elder law.